itsmeterrylin/slate/source/index.html.md

 5. The wallet replies to your website with the challenge JWT token and signature.
 6. Your website verifies that signature corresponds to the public key and nonce inside the JWT challenge token.
 7. Your website replies to the wallet by issuing a Wallet JWT token.
-8. Wallet uses the "Wallet JWT Token" to perform other requests to your website.
+8. The SelfKey Identity Wallet uses the "Wallet JWT Token" to perform other requests to your website.

 ## Part 2: JWT-JSON Web token